25 Unbeatable Things to Do in Saint Martin and St. Maarten

 This post may contain affiliate links.
 If you make a purchase through them, we may earn a small commission (at no cost to you).

-After nearly three weeks exploring this dual-nation island (and also visiting the island three other times), it wasn’t hard to come up with our favorite things to do in Saint Martin.
+After nearly three weeks exploring this dual-nation island – and four other shorter visits under our belts – coming up with our favorite things to do in Saint Martin was easy.

 We j’adore-d feeling the French vibes.
 Then we decided to go Dutch.